-- 4. The Dean will respond expeditiously, in writing, to the grievance submitted, but no later than 15 working days following receipt from department chair or director.
+4. The Dean will respond expeditiously, in writing, to the grievance submitted, but no later than 15 working days following receipt from department chair or director.
 The Dean may appoint a committee to review the department chair or director's ruling or review the findings independently.
 The Dean will provide ruling to the student in person, by certified mail, or by University e-mail.
-If the student is satisfied, the matter is closed, but if the student is unsatisfied with the ruling, the student can file an appeal to the Office of the Vice Chancellor of Academic Affairs. - 5.
-The student must file the appeal to the Office of the Vice Chancellor of Academic Affairs within three (3) working days of being notified of the Dean's ruling.
-The Office of the Vice Chancellor of Academic Affairs will acknowledge the receipt of the appeal, in writing, within three (3) working days of receiving the appeal.
-The written acknowledgement will be provided to the student in person, by certified mail, or by University e-mail. - 6.
-The Office of the Vice Chancellor of academic affairs will respond expeditiously, in writing, to the appeal submitted, but no later than 7 working days after receipt of the appeal.
-The Vice Chancellor may appoint a committee to review the Dean's ruling.
-The Vice Chancellor will review the findings and make a ruling on the appeal.
-The Vice Chancellor of Academic Affairs will provide ruling on the appeal to the student in person, by certified mail, or by University e-mail.
-If the student is satisfied, the matter is closed, but if the student is unsatisfied with the ruling, the student can file an appeal to the office of the Chancellor. - 7.
-The student must file the appeal to the Office of the Chancellor within three (3) working days of being notified of the ruling from the Vice Chancellor of Academic Affairs.
-The office of the Chancellor will acknowledge the receipt of the appeal, in writing, within three (3) working days of receiving the appeal.
-The written acknowledgement will be provided to the student in person, by certified mail, or by University e-mail. - 8.
-The office of the Chancellor will respond expeditiously, in writing, to the appeal submitted, but no later than 7 working days after receipt of the appeal.
-The Chancellor will review the Vice Chancellor of Academic Affairs' ruling and make a final ruling on the appeal.
-The Chancellor will provide ruling to the student in person, by certified mail, or by University e-mail.
-The decision of the Chancellor shall be final.
+If the student is satisfied, the matter is closed, but if the student is unsatisfied with the ruling, the student can file an appeal to the Office of the Executive Vice President for Academic Affairs/Provost.

+5. The student must file the appeal to the Office of the Executive Vice President for Academic Affairs/Provost within three (3) working days of being notified of the Dean's ruling.
+The Office of the Executive Vice President for Academic Affairs/Provost will acknowledge the receipt of the appeal, in writing, within three (3) working days of receiving the appeal.
+The written acknowledgement will be provided to the student in person, by certified mail, or by University e-mail.

+6. The Office of the Executive Vice President for Academic Affairs/Provost will respond expeditiously, in writing, to the appeal submitted, but no later than 7 working days after receipt of the appeal.
+The Vice Provost may appoint a committee to review the Dean's ruling.
+The Vice Provost will review the findings and make a ruling on the appeal.
+The Executive Vice President for Academic Affairs/ Provost will provide ruling on the appeal to the student in person, by certified mail, or by University e-mail.
+If the student is satisfied, the matter is closed, but if the student is unsatisfied with the ruling, the student can file an appeal to the office of the President-Chancellor.

+7. The student must file the appeal to the Executive Vice President for Academic Affairs/Provost within three (3) working days of being notified of the ruling from the Vice Provost of Academic Affairs.
+The office of the President-Chancellor will acknowledge the receipt of the appeal, in writing, within three (3) working days of receiving the appeal.
+The written acknowledgement will be provided to the student in person, by certified mail, or by University e-mail.

+8. The office of the President-Chancellor will respond expeditiously, in writing, to the appeal submitted, but no later than 7 working days after receipt of the appeal.
+The President-Chancellor will review the Vice Provost for Academic Affairs' ruling and make a final ruling on the appeal.
+The President-Chancellor will provide ruling to the student in person, by certified mail, or by University e-mail.
+The decision of the President-Chancellor shall be final.